-- Will bring in new cans - Average base monthly bill for residents: \$32 - Recycling an average of \$7 more per month, perresident - Will add 2 full time workers to staff
+- Will bring in new cans - Average base monthly bill for residents: \$32 - Recycling services and average of \$7 more per month, per resident - Will employ 7 full time workers

 Evelyn is preparing to speak to her fellow city council members about trash collection in the city.
 She looks at a chart made by her aide.
 Which argument could she make in favor of using the current city trash-collection service instead of a private service?